ExaGPT: Example-Based Machine-Generated Text Detection for Human Interpretability: Detection Evidence of Baselines

 \section{Detection Evidence of Baselines}

 \paragraph{RoBERTa with SHAP.} Figure \ref{shap} depicts an example of evidence by RoBERTa with SHAP.
 We visualize the evidence using the SHAP library\footnote{\url{https://shap.readthedocs.io/}}.
-Overall, the red parts are spans that contribute to predicting LLM-generated.
+The red parts are spans that contribute to predicting LLM-generated.
 The blue parts are spans that contribute to predicting human-written.
 In the evidence, if the prediction value, $f({\rm inputs})$ moves further to the right compared to the base value (the expected value across all data samples), it is more likely to be LLM-generated.
-When we hover over a colored part, we can also see a score of how much the part contributes to the detection result.
+When we hover over a colored part, we can see a score of how much the part contributes to the result.
 The more a span contributes to the decision, the darker its color.

 \paragraph{LR-GLTR.} Figure \ref{gltr} displays an example of evidence by LR-GLTR.
-We leverage a demo app\footnote{\url{http://demo.gltr.io/client/index.html}} of GLTR, provided by \citet{gehrmann2019gltr}.
+We leverage a demo app\footnote{\url{http://demo.gltr.io/client/index.html}} of GLTR, developed by \citet{gehrmann2019gltr}.
 It highlights tokens in different colors based on their rank of top-\{10, 100, 1,000, 1,000+\} in the predicted token distribution from an LLM.
 The higher the rank of the token, the more likely an LLM is to generate the token.
-The green parts are spans that an most likely LLM-generated.
+The green parts are spans that are most likely LLM-generated.
 The degree decreases in the order of green, yellow, red, and purple.
-When we hover a cursor on a colored part, we can also see the predicted token distribution of an LLM.
+When we hover the cursor on a colored part, we can also see the predicted token distribution of an LLM.

 \paragraph{DNA-GPT.} Figure \ref{dnagpt} shows an example of evidence by DNA-GPT.
 We implemented a demo app of DNA-GPT with the streamlit framework\footnote{\url{https://github.com/streamlit/streamlit}}.
 It shows overlapped $n$-gram spans between a truncated target text and multiple LLM-generated continuations.
 The more blue spans, the more likely the text is LLM-generated.
 For span matching, we follow the original implementation of DNA-GPT\footnote{\url{https://github.com/Xianjun-Yang/DNA-GPT}} where it was achieved by token-level matching based on preprocessing of the lower casing and stemming.
 We also set $n$ to 8 in order to show a large number of overlapped spans enough to interpret as evidence.